subnotes/gemini/README.md

 ## Known issues

-* "Gemini Notebook" will still be loaded from subnotes.io even if it in your drive's "trash"
+* "Gemini Notebook" will still be loaded from subnotes.io even if it is in your drive's "trash"
 * Under certain circumstances subnotes may lose their flashcards and be unable to add new flashcards